• Skip to main content

 • Pumping after Nursing – You can pump immediately after you are done nursing for extra stimulation.
 If you want to maximize the amount of milk, 15-30 minutes may be preferable.

-• Pumping for five minutes longer – Just increase your pumping for five minutes past your final letdown
+• Pumping for five minutes longer – Increase your pumping for five minutes past your final letdown.

 • Finishing with Hand Expression – Hand expression can be a great tool, and it can sometimes help you yield more milk!
 Just finish off your pumping or nursing session with some hand expression.
 Here is some information on hand expression – How to Hand Express Breast Milk – and the Amazing Reasons Why All Moms Should Know How to!